Using Perfume and Deodorant during Pregnancy

 - Honey Apple

 Ensure you go for a trustable brand when choosing perfumed and deodorants with safe ingredients too.
 But, remember that even organic fragrances can cause issues, such as the ones given below, indicating that you need to make another visit to the doctor.

 You may like to consult the doctor if you experience any of the following listed reactions after using a deodorant or perfume:

-Also, discuss with the doctor your possible triggers or allergies if any and based on your medical history your doctor can suggest a pregnancy safe deodorant for you.
+Also, discuss your possible triggers or allergies if any, and based on your medical history, your doctor can suggest a pregnancy-safe deodorant for you.